benbranyon/radleysboo/wp-content/plugins/contact-form-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.76 =
+We updated all functionality for wordpress 3.8.2.

+= V3.75 =
+The Afrikaans language file is added.
+We fixed the bug of the user's list on multisite.

+= V3.74 =
+Compatibility with plugin Contact Form Multi. 'xlsx' mime-type is added.
+Added transition to the contact form after submitting.

+= V3.73 =
+Plugin optimization is done.
+The French language file is updated.
+We fixed the bug of duplicate MIME-Version.

+= V3.72 =
+The Estonian and German language file are added.
+Setting of choice for the form's action URL ($_SERVER['HTTP_HOST'] or $_SERVER['SERVER_NAME']).

 = V3.71 =
 We updated all functionality for wordpress 3.8.1.
 The Turkish and Vietnamese language file are added.